The Ultimate Guide to Your First Trip to Europe

 4. Pick a Destination

-I know there are so many beautiful places you want to visit in Europe, but as you travel for a short time, it is better to choose something you want to see first.
-So I usually pick the destination in Europe, which is close to other countries so that I can visit both.
-Create your guide to traveling to Europe according to your main interests and the countries in Europe you want to see.
-Whatever you don’t get to see when you visit Europe for the first time, you can see it on your next trip.
+I know there are so many beautiful places to visit in Europe, but when traveling for a short time, it’s best to focus on what you want to see first.
+I often choose destinations that are close to other countries, so I can explore both.
+Plan your trip based on your main interests and the countries you most want to visit.
+Whatever you don’t get to see on your first trip to Europe, you can explore next time.

 Picking a destination can be challenging, but it can be easy if you will answer some questions to yourself.
 Why do you want to go there?
 What do you plan to see there?
-Is this trip fits your budget?
+Does this trip fit your budget?

 Every city in Europe is a perfect getaway, especially for solo travelers.
 You have to have a clear idea of where do you want to go and try to discover the vibe of a destination beyond the city center area.
 There are many places in Europe that you will not find in travel guides but are worth seeing.